There are about 4.5 million people in the United States (and more in the world) with hyperthyroidism.

-It turns out that while this is true, your thyroid gland may not be the only tissue in your body which takes up the radioactive iodine after it's in your body.
+It turns out that while this is true, your thyroid gland may not be the only tissue in your body that takes up the radioactive iodine after it’s in your body.

-And these other organs, as they take up radioactive iodine, are what increases your risk of developing cancer later in life.
+And these other organs, as they take up radioactive iodine, are what increase your risk of developing cancer later in life.

 The researchers in this study calculated the organ-specific dose (remember cancer risk is associated with dose) by looking at individual patient data, thyroid concentration of radioactive iodine, urinary concentration of radioactive iodine, and blood levels of radioactive iodine.